Mashobra: Places of interest

-Mashobra is also a tourist destination.
+Mashobra is also a serene tourist destination with much less commercialization and large-scale tourist infrastructure when compared to the main city of Shimla and nearby counterparts such as Manali.

 Wildflower Hall at Chharabra, now a property of Oberoi Hotels, has been residence to Lord Kitchener as well as Lord Ripon during the British Raj.

 At 3 km from Mashobra is Carignano, a picnic spot that was a villa of Chevalier Federico Peliti, an Italian photographer in India from the times of Queen Victoria, who named it in honor of his native town Carignano near Turin in Italy.
 The villa was transformed to a weekend resort in 1920 and is also referred to in one of the novels by Anita Desai.